-When any of the Octave types are selected, the average of the spectrum over the corresponding ISO bands is displayed, as as series of horizontal bars.
-The following series are available
+When any of the Octave types are selected, the average of the spectrum over the corresponding ISO bands is displayed, as series of horizontal bars.
+The following series are available:

 This curves acts as a kind of zoom-out control, as it shows the global frequency content of the signal, leaving out details such as harmonic peaks and variations imputable to transient and noise components.
 Typical uses for this curve is to monitor the global frequency balance of a mix and to visualize the influence of broad equalizer corrections on the mix.

 Selecting one of the first two modes is recommended to avoid display clutter when comparing several channels and/or snapshots.